-Our day center at 438 St. Antoine (at the corner of Larned) welcomes guests from 7 a.m. until 11 a.m.
-Monday – Saturday for two nutritious meals, access to hot showers and grooming services, laundry facilities and housing assistance.
+Our center, located at 438 St. Antoine Street, welcomes guests from 7 a.m. to 11 a.m., Monday – Saturday, providing two nutritious meals, access to hot showers and grooming services, laundry facilities and housing assistance.
 Guests also receive free medical, dental and legal support through rotating clinics.
-Bike repair and mail services are also provided.
+Bike repair, haircuts and mail services are also provided.

-The Pope Francis Center maintains a zero-bar entry policy, meaning we serve anyone who seeks our support without requiring identification or paperwork or screening for drugs or alcohol.
-Within the day center, however, violence and illegal drug or alcohol use are strictly prohibited.
+The Pope Francis Center maintains a zero-bar entry policy, meaning we serve anyone who seeks our support.
+We do not require identification, paperwork, or screening for drugs or alcohol.
+Within the center, however, violence and drug use are strictly prohibited.

-These are the some of the guests we welcome each day with open arms, ministering to their minds, bodies and spirits with a feeling of home and safe respite from life on the streets.
-We are dedicated to helping our guests unlock their human potential so they can realize a brighter future.
+We offer all our guests a safe place to take respite from life on the streets.
+We are dedicated to helping our guests unlock their potential so they can realize a brighter future.

-Because people experiencing chronic homelessness face the greatest barriers to self-sustainability and slip through the cracks, many lose their lives each year to harsh winters, drug overdoses and preventable diseases.
+Because people experiencing chronic homelessness face the greatest barriers to self-sustainability, they often slip through the cracks.
+Many lose their lives each year to harsh winters, drug overdoses and preventable diseases.
 We, at the Pope Francis Center, believe that each death can be avoided with the necessary support in place.